gvwilson/thirdbit/fiction/madica/index.md

 your lunch.
 We're not having lunch today."

 "Ah."
 The glowing red light in Santa's eyes dimmed.
 "Pity.
-I haven't had lunch in... in quite a while."
+I haven't had lunch in… in quite a while."

 "That's right, sir."
 The voice sounded like metal scraping on stone.
 "You don't eat lunch any more."